-Rob was born and brought up in south Oxfordshire before moving to Reading in 1984.
-Between 1984 and 1988 he attended Reading University, the final year of which he spent as the President of the Reading University Students' Union.
-He is married to Jane, they have four children and live locally.
+Rob was born and brought up in south Oxfordshire before moving to Reading in 1984 as a student attending Reading University.
+He is married to Jane, they have four children and live locally in Reading.

 Following the coalition Government agreement, Rob was appointed as Parliamentary Private Secretary (PPS) to Jeremy Hunt, Secretary of State for Culture, Media and Sport until moving across with Jeremy Hunt to the Department for Health in September 2012.
-In October 2013 Rob was appointed PPS to George Osborne at the Treasury.
+From October 2013 to July 2014 Rob was PPS to George Osborne, Chancellor of the Exchequer, at the Treasury.

 Rob wrote a critically acclaimed book on the formation of the Coalition government entitled 5 Days to Power: The Journey to Coalition Britain which was published in 2010.
 His second book 'The Eye of the Storm: the view from the centre of the political scandal' is published on 22 July 2014.

 Rob has played a leading role in securing a number of major investments in the Reading East area including the redevelopment of Reading Station and securing government backing for a direct rail link between Reading and Heathrow Airport.

 He has led two successful bids for new schools in the area, including the landmark new University Technical College (UTC), which will equip local young people and raise the quality of life for people in East Reading if re-elected next year.